 [Child's Name]

 For scoring a perfect 100% on the [subject] [test/quiz/spelling bee]!
-All those evenings practicing your words, reviewing your flashcards, and studying hard have paid off in the best way possible.
-You proved that dedication and effort lead to amazing results.
-Keep up the fantastic work, Spelling Bee Star!
+All those evenings practicing words and reviewing flashcards paid off.
+You proved that effort leads to results.
+Keep it up!

 [Date] | Love, [Parent Name]